 The reaction is also applicable to acrylate esters and vinyl ketones; with acrylonitrile and phenoxyacetic acid, tetrahydrobenzopyran-4-carbonitrile is obtained in 41% yield.

 Dai, Y.; Song, Y.; Tu, X.; Jiang, Y.; Yuan, Y. Sequential shape-selective adsorption and photocatalytic transformation of acrylonitrile production wastewater.
 Water Res.
 2015, 85, 216-225.

 Pan, X.; Lamson, M.; Yan, J.; Matyjaszewski, K. Photoinduced Metal-Free Atom Transfer Radical Polymerization of Acrylonitrile.
 ACS Macro Lett.
 2015, 4 (2), 192-196.

 Highly flammable liquid and vapour.
 Toxic if swallowed.
 Toxic in contact with skin.
-Toxic if inhaled.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye damage.
-May cause an allergic skin reaction.
+Toxic if inhaled.
+May cause respiratory irritation.
 May cause cancer.
-May cause respiratory irritation.
+Suspected of damaging fertility or the unborn child.

 Precautionary Statements: P201-P202-P210-P233-P235-P240-P241-P242-P243-P261-P264b-P270-P271-P272-P280g-P281-P301+P310-P303+P361+P353-P304+P340-P305+P351+P338-P308+P313-P310-P311-P312-P330-P333+P313-P36